 Measuring and Mitigating the ML/TF Risk of a PEP

 With every new customer, a reporting entity must carry out the customer identification and verification procedures which apply to individuals.
-First, measure the level of risk in accordance with your customer risk assessment procedures in order to Create and Update the ML/TF risk profiles of your customers.
+First, measure the level of risk in accordance with your customer risk assessment and procedures in order to Create and Update the ML/CTF Risk Profiles of your Customers.
 Then implement and execute on the strategies outlined in your AML/CTF program to mitigate the risks of money laundering and terrorist financing posed when serving this customer.

 Based upon the results of this, if the individual is considered to be a high-risk customer such as a PEP, additional enhanced due diligence should be taken.
 The mitigation strategies for serving a PEP customer could be:

 - Obtain senior management approval before establishing or continuing a business relationship with the customer and before providing, or continuing to provide, a designated service to the customer.